Strategic considerations when deploying authentication policies

 - IAM is the last line of defense before accessing applications or resources.
 When designing policies, consider the first lines of defense such as your ISP, routers in your corporate network, and firewalls.
 The context presented by a user might already have been filtered by other defenses such as IP address ranges or geolocation.
 However, in a zero-trust scenario, you should assess the context within the policy itself.

-Every time: This option prevents users from controlling their own MFA prompts.
+At every sign in: This option prevents users from controlling their own MFA prompts.
 This option is suitable for use with behavior conditions, which detect high-risk sign-in events.

 After MFA lifetime expires for the device cookie: This option means that users aren’t challenged again for MFA for the duration of their session unless an app's authentication policy requires it.
 You can set both a factor lifetime and a session expiration, but be aware that MFA lifetime is only enforced when a new session is created or if the user changes devices.
 Per session is only appropriate for low-risk, low-assurance use cases and shouldn't be used with behavior conditions or risk conditions.